 There’s more to choosing an investment property than its purchase price and potential rents.
 To help them invest wisely, investors have developed a library of ratios and calculations to minimize risk and maximize profit.
 Savvy investors learn these real estate investing metrics inside and out so that they can both evaluate a potential investment in minutes and monitor their existing properties.

-Cap rate, short for capitalization rate, is the real estate equivalent of the stock market’s return on investment.
+Cap rate is the real estate equivalent of the stock market’s return on investment.
 It’s the ratio between the amount of income produced by a property to the original capital invested (or its current value).
 It tells you the percentage of the investment’s value that’s profit.

 Generally speaking, the higher the cap rate, the higher the risk.
 That is because a high cap rate indicates higher returns, and ultimately higher risk.
 This why you generally see higher cap rates in riskier markets, versus lower cap rates in stable and larger markets like New York City or San Francisco for example.